FBnil/evidencer/README.md

 | `-V` \| `--version` | Prints the version and exits |

 options can be anywhere in the commandline (but not after the `--` parameter).
 Options can be shortened (1st letter) and can be bundled.

+## ON

+By itself, the `#` means the newest ./servers/ file.
+But combined with a `--on`, then the meaning changes to: Create a new file with the default name `tmp.lst` (which name you can override by defining `TMPFILE`), put all servernames there, and (because it is now the latest file), run the script(s) on that serversfile.

+`./evidencer test=\# -o host1,host2 -o host3`

+## LOOP

+The behavior is similar to `--on`, but the given parameters are serversfiles inside ./servers/

+`./evidencer test=\# -l serverlist1,serverlist2 -o serverlist3`

 ## Directories